lattmamb/macLLM/README.md

 The data can be referenced in the query, e.g. "translate @clipboard into French" or "summarize the slide @window".

+## Conversations and context

+- A conversation is the running exchange between you and the assistant. macLLM keeps the full chat history in the main text area.
+- When you reference external data (e.g., `@clipboard`, a path like `@~/note.md`, a URL, or an image via `@selection`/`@window`), macLLM adds that as a persistent context item for the current conversation.
+- Context is automatically included with every subsequent request in the same conversation and is summarized in the top bar as small pills.
+- Starting a new conversation clears prior context.
+You can also reset history from the UI (e.g., via the menu shortcut) if you want a clean slate.
+- You can start a new conversation with Command-N (⌘-N)

+## Browsing previous messages and copying

+- Press Up Arrow when the caret is on the first line of the input to enter history browsing.
+- Use Up/Down to move through previous user/assistant messages.
+- Press Command-C (⌘-C) to copy the currently highlighted message.
+- Press Return (↩) to insert the message back into the input field for quick editing/resubmission; press Escape (Esc) to exit browsing.

 ## Shortcuts

-Shortcuts are shorthand for specifc prompts.
-They always start with the @ symbol.
-So for example "@fix" is a prompt that corrects spelling or "#tr-es" is short for translate to Spanish.
+Shortcuts are shorthand for specific prompts and always start with the `/` symbol.
+For example, "/fix" is a prompt with instructions to fix spelling and grammar but but nothing else.

->@fix My Canaidian Mooose is Braun.
+>/fix My Canaidian Mooose is Braun.

 This gets internally expanded to:

->#Correct any spelling or grammar mistakes in the following text: My Canaidian Mooose is Braun.
+>Fix any spelling or grammar mistakes.
+Make no other changes.
+Reply *only* with the corrected text.
+The input is: My Canaidian Mooose is Braun.

 Which GPT will correct to:

 > My Canadian Moose is Brown.

-You can add your own shortcuts in two ways:
+Shortcuts are read from:
-1. In the shortcuts.py file for built-in shortcuts
+1. The shortcuts.py file for built-in shortcuts
 2. In TOML config files in either:
    - App config directory: ./config/
    - User config directory: ~/.config/macllm/